 While I wouldn't deem it illegal per se, it is generally your landlord's responsibility to make such repairs.
 Give your landlord notice in writing of the broken window and your need to have it fixed.
 Mail it via certified mail with return receipt requested.
-Then, if the landlord doesn't repair it...Read more »
+Then, if the landlord...Read more »

 Generally, Yes.
 It sounds as though either or both of the collection agencies have purchased the debt from the company.
 If that is the case, then the collections agencies can seek to collect the debt from you.
 It is probably a good idea to consult with a local collections or consumer debt attorney...Read more »

 Your question is incomplete, but if the father of your child was ordered by a court to pay child support and has fallen behind in payments, then Yes you can sue him for the back support plus statutory interest on the payments in arrears.
 If there has never been a court order concerning support, you...Read more »

 My wife and I are renting a home one of her daughters owns.
 I pay half the rent and my wife pays the other half by baby sitting her daughters children for 10 months out of the year and (no money changes hands from my wife and her daughter).
 The other two months of the year her daughter demands I...
 Read more »